northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 First, launch a job on a node in the short partition.
 :::{code-block} bash
-srun -p short --pty bash
+srun -p short --constraint=ib --pty bash
 :::

 And then run check-quota with the desired path as follows: